 Stay on track with your budget and you will find yourself in control of your financial life – and closer to achieving your personal goals.

 If your finances are driving you to consider Personal Bankruptcy or filing a Consumer Proposal, it is recommended you contact a Bankruptcy Trustee in your local area to discuss all of your options.
 With six offices in the Greater Toronto Area, David Sklar & Associates offers a Confidential & Free Initial Consultation to discuss your situation – and help you determine what your best options are.
-Call 416-498-9200 or get started with our Quick Assessment Form to book your Free Consultation with the experts at David Sklar & Associates.
+Call 416-498-9200 or contact us to book your Free Consultation with the experts at David Sklar & Associates.